-PROBLEMS (SYMPTOMS) POSSIBLE AREAS OF MISADJuSTMENT(S) RECOMMENDED COuRSE OF ACTION OUTPUT PROBLEMS Major Physical or Electrical Damage is Evident.
+PROBLEMS (SYMPTOMS) POSSIBLE AREAS OF MISADJUSTMENT(S) RECOMMENDED COURSE OF ACTION OUTPUT PROBLEMS Major Physical or Electrical Damage is Evident.
 Contact your local Lincoln Authorized Field Service Facility.
-1. Contact The Lincoln Electric Service Dept. 1-888-935-3877.
+Contact The Lincoln Electric Service Dept. 1-888-935-3877.
 No weld output and no auxiliary power.
 Engine runs normally.
 Check the brushes for wear and proper contact to the rotor slip rings.
-Perform the Rotor Voltage Test Check for the presence of 12VDC (at the pc board) from lead #216 to frame ground.
-This is the "flashing" voltage and is present only when the Start Run, Stop switch S3 is in the "Start" position.
-If the 12 VDC is missing check the leads switches and connections asso ciated with the lead #216.
+Perform the Rotor Voltage Test.
+Check for the presence of 12VDC (at the pc board) from lead #216 to frame ground.
+This is the "flashing" voltage and is present only when the Start, Run, Stop switch S3 is in the "Start" position.
+If the 12 VDC is missing check the leads, switches and connections associated with the lead #216.
 See Wiring Diagram.
-Check for the presence of 1 VDC (at the pc board) from lead #224 to frame ground.
-This is the supply voltage to the boar and is present when the engin is running and the S3 switch in the "Run" position.
+Check for the presence of 12 VDC (at the pc board) from lead #224 to frame ground.
+This is the supply voltage to the board and is present when the engine is running and the S3 switch is in the "Run" position.
 If the 12VDC is missing check the leads, switches and connections associated with the lead #224.
 See Wiring Diagram.
-If Rotor Voltage Test is normal then preform the Rotor Resistance Test.
-If the Rotor Voltage Test is NO normal, perform the Auxiliar and Field Winding Voltag Test.
-Then check the Field Diod Bridge (D2) and the Field Capacitor (C1).
-Replace if nec essary.
-If the Field Bridge and Field Capacitor are good, the the Printed Circuit Board may be faulty.
+If Rotor Voltage Test is normal, then preform the Rotor Resistance Test.
+4. If the Rotor Voltage Test is NOT normal, perform the Auxiliary and Field Winding Voltage Test.
+Then check the Field Diode Bridge (D2) and the Field Capacitor (C1).
+Replace if necessary.
+If the Field Bridge and Field Capacitor are good, then the Printed Circuit Board may be faulty.
 Replace.